Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 - Tom Savage is the right choice to start the season at quarterback with the Texans dealing with so much emotion and uncertainty.
 Rookie Deshaun Watson will be ready to go when a sense of normalcy returns.

-- The Jaguars have offered to swap home-and-road dates, hosting the September 10 season-opener and visiting the Texans on December 17.
+- The Jaguars have offered to swap home and road dates, hosting the September 10 season-opener and visiting the Texans on December 17.
 The Texans and NFL should do everything possible to facilitate the switch, and not just to avoid the demand on Houston's resources.
-There’s even football incentive for doing the right thing: The Texans will then host the lowly Jaguars in the heat of the playoff chase.
+There's even football incentive for doing the right thing: The Texans will then host the lowly Jaguars in the heat of the playoff chase.

-- Watt’s charitable efforts represent what is best about football in America: The sport’s ability to galvanize and rally a community, its power to transcend society’s fractures and fissures, its power to bring hope and healing.
-Watching Watt announce increasingly stratospheric fundraising goals on the Internet was one of the few things everyone could unequivocally cheer for in recent weeks.
+- Watt's charitable efforts represent what is best about football in America: the sport's ability to galvanize and rally a community, its power to transcend society's fractures and fissures, its power to bring hope and healing.
+Watching Watt announce increasingly stratospheric fundraising goals on the internet was one of the few things everyone could unequivocally cheer for in recent weeks.

 Hurricane Harvey forced the Texans to reset their priorities and back-burner football.
 J.J.
 Watt raised tens of millions of dollars for the relief effort and coordinated the delivery of supplies to flood victims.
 The Cowboys hosted a telethon instead of hosting the Texans in a preseason game, allowing Texans players to tend to their homes and families and join in relief efforts.

-The Texans' front office, meanwhile, made DeAndre Hopkins the highest-paid wide receiver in the NFL while extending the contracts of safety Andre Hal, tight end C.J.
-Fiedorowicz and fullback Jay Porch.
+The Texans front office, meanwhile, made DeAndre Hopkins the highest-paid wide receiver in the NFL while extending the contracts of safety Andre Hal, tight end C.J.
+Fiedorowicz and fullback Jay Prosch.
 The spending spree points to a post-Harvey future when the Texans can compete for the AFC South title—and perhaps more—with their playoff nucleus under contract for the long haul.

 What It Means